 Peptide-by-Peptide Storage Quirks

-The Freezer Storage Debate
+Freezer Storage

 Why freezing is generally a bad idea:

 - Water expands when it freezes.
-This expansion can physically disrupt the peptide's structure (a process called freeze-induced denaturation).
+This expansion can physically disrupt the peptide's structure, a process called freeze-induced denaturation.

 - Repeated freeze-thaw cycles are especially destructive.
 Even one cycle can cause measurable degradation for sensitive peptides.